Inslee, lawmakers turn up heat on oil companies as WA gas prices top nation

 Gov. Jay Inslee and members of the Democratic-controlled Legislature on Thursday stressed their commitment to introduce legislation next session that would increase transparency around the oil industry’s record profits as Washington continues to have the most expensive fuel in the nation.

-During a news conference in front of a row of electric school buses in Burien, Inslee was joined by electrical worker, health care and firefighting union reps, House Majority Leader Rep. Joe Fitzgibbon, Reps.
-Chris Stearns and Tina Orwall and Sens.
-Rebecca Saldaña and Joe Nguyen, chair of the Environment, Energy & Technology Committee.
+Several of Highline School District’s new electric buses served as a backdrop to the news conference, the sun beating down on reporters’ cars, largely fueled by gasoline, that filled a gravel lot.

-Inslee, Nguyen and Fitzgibbon said they’re drafting legislation that would force oil companies to open their books and create a mechanism to penalize them if they discover companies are gouging consumers.
+Inslee, Sen. Joe Nguyen, chair of the Environment, Energy & Technology Committee and House Majority Leader Joe Fitzgibbon said the legislation they’re drafting would force oil companies to open their books and create a mechanism to penalize them if they discover companies are gouging consumers.

 The move takes aim at the “hypocrisy” of oil companies, one of which recently alleged it can’t afford but to pass on the costs of compliance with the state’s new efforts to curb greenhouse gas emissions.
 The state launched a program this year that puts a price on each metric ton of emitted gases that causes climate change.